The Residency

 COURSEWORK

-All TRP candidates must complete 18 months of coursework beginning in June.
-Courses run 6 weeks in the summer, Tuesday and Thursday evenings during the residency and 6 weeks the following summer.
+All TRP candidates must complete 14 to 18 months of coursework beginning in June.
+Courses run 6 weeks in the summer, Tuesday and Thursday evenings during the residency, and 6 weeks the following summer.
 There are bi-monthly cohort meetings during the school year.
 For a list of this year’s course schedule click here: Sample Course Schedule.

 RESIDENCY